 Routing policies

 Always routes to the first target.
-Best for single-provider setups.
+Best for single-provider setups or when you want explicit control.

 strategy: